dalesgit/zettelkasten/church/Preaching/advent_4_draft_3.md

 Where does the meaning come from?
 Clearly in the cases we're looking at today, the meaning comes from God.
 "Show us the light of your countenance, o Lord."
 In the Sacred Heart Chapel, big enough to be holding a wedding at the main altar while at the same time at the back I was having a private prayer time, in that place at that time God showed up.
 God might well have been at the wedding taking place way up in front of me, I don't know.
 Actually I assume God was there too.
 But I knew that God had spoken to me.

 Signs can be strange like a burning bush or as common as a cloud in the sky.
 God is perfectly at home in either place.
-If we have eyes to see and ears to hear we may find God in places as common as a butterfly in the Butterfly Garden or in the most unexpected places.
+If we have eyes to see and ears to hear, we may find God in places as common as a butterfly in the Butterfly Garden or in the most unexpected places, like the immigrant hero at the Australian Hannukah massacre.

 ## Signs of the times

-We live in a time when it is customary to say, "You've got your signs and I've not mine.
+We live in a time when it is customary to say, "You've got your signs and I've got mine.
 You have your meaning and I have mine."

-It turns out that's not such a new thought.
-For example in 1 Kings 18 (9<sup>th</sup> BCE).
+It turns out that's not such a new thought, but is quite ancient.
+In 1 Kings 18 (9<sup>th</sup> BCE).

 - a country was divided between South and North
 - There were bitter feuds between those who thought themselves to be liberals and those who were convinced that they were the true conservatives